 We generally prefer to sightsee on our own as we like the freedom of not being on a set schedule however this is one of those times where a tour made more sense to us.
 Here are some options:

-- Jose Cuervo Express Party Train: You travel in comfort by deluxe train from Guadelajara to Tequila where you have a tour of Jose Cuervo.
+- Jose Cuervo Express Party Train: You travel in comfort by deluxe train from Guadalajara to Tequila where you have a tour of Jose Cuervo.
 It sounds really nice but with prices starting at $2,000 pesos per person it was too much for our budget this time around.
-It does however include dinner and bar service on board the train.
+It does, however, include dinner and bar service on board the train.
 Note that it only runs on weekends and holidays.

 - Tequila Source is also a great place to find more details on tours and the town of Tequila.